1gravity/Kotlin-Bloc/website/docs/architecture/bloc/reducer.md

     }
 ```

 `reduceAnd` is the builder function to use if a reducer has side effects.
 The `and` operator can be used to combine state and side effects into an `Effect` instead of instantiating the object directly.
-The `Reduce` library uses the `+` operator instead of `and` which makes for some neat syntax but also interferres with mathematical operations.
+[Reduce](https://github.com/genaku/Reduce) uses the `+` operator instead of `and` which makes for some neat syntax but also interferes with mathematical operations.

 ## Execution